 More parcel working occurred on 24th hauling the Bangor - Red Bank 3J04.
 The next day a trip was made from Red Bank to Downhill Carriage Sidings followed by a return to Manchester Piccadilly.
 Late on 27th a round trip was made between Crewe & Liverpool Lime Street.
 Unfortunately the locomotive was reported as losing power so visited Longsight late on 28th for investigation and rectification.
 All must have been well by the 31st since 25279 (with 25288?) reached Willesden Sudbury Yard at tea time.

 Longsight Carriage Sidings was the location of 25279 on March 1st, from 3rd - 5th the locomotive was in the Crewe - Shrewsbury area.
 Moved to Garston on 6th the locomotive appears to have remained there at least until 9th.
-The afternoon of 15th saw 25279 arrive at Springs Branch where it was taken out of service (considered stored unserviceable) and set up for a move to Crewe Gresty Lane, the move taking place shortly after midnight on March 18th.
+At lunchtime on March 12th 25279 was at Preston with a local trip freight.
+25279 was noted working in the Carnforth & Lancaster areas until the afternoon of 15th when 25279 arrived at Springs Branch where it was taken out of service (considered stored unserviceable) and set up for a move to Crewe Gresty Lane, the move taking place shortly after midnight on March 18th.
 Here the working life of 25279 came to an end at 10am on March 18th.

 On June 24 25279 was moved to Basford Hall followed by its final trip on July 10th with 26045, 27002 & 27208 moving from Crewe to Vic Berry's Leicester for breaking up.